Transforming green beans into the aromatic coffee we love depends on one vital piece of equipment – the coffee roaster.

 The Industrial Coffee Roaster

 Coffee roasting was no exception to industrialisation.
-In the 19th century, various patents were awarded in the US and Europe for commercial roasters, although many people continued to roast their own small batches at home.
+In the 19th century, various patents were awarded in the US and Europe for commercial machines, although many people continued to roast their own small batches at home.

 Many early industrial roasters were simply large cylinders placed over a heat source.
 Until the introduction of gas supplies throughout urban centres, wood or coal was used.
 But this gave the coffee a smoky flavour, so when natural gas became available, it soon became the roaster’s preferred heat source.